 Bengal Slow Loris is a small, nocturnal primate found in the forests of north-eastern India and Nepal.
 These animals are threatened by habitat destruction and hunting, and their population is estimated to be as low as 2,500-10,000 individuals.

-These fascinating nocturnal species are considered vulnerable by the IUCN, and there are many efforts underway to conserve this species.
+These fascinating nocturnal species are considered vulnerable by the IUCN, and many efforts are underway to conserve this species.

 One such effort is the “Bengal Slow Loris Conservation Project” in India, which is working to protect the lorises’ habitat and raise awareness about this animal’s plight.